 As is often the case in a small town, Grayson - Clarks doesn't have a public transportation system that people use for their commute.

-In terms of college education, the citizens of Grayson - Clarks rank slightly lower than the national average.
-13.34% of adults 25 and older in Grayson - Clarks have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Grayson - Clarks are slightly less educated than the national average of 21.84% for the average city or town: 13.34% of adults in Grayson - Clarks have a bachelor's degree or advanced degree

 The per capita income in Grayson - Clarks in 2022 was $34,779, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
 This equates to an annual income of $139,116 for a family of four.
 However, Grayson - Clarks contains both very wealthy and poor people as well.